 The Uilkraals River estuary currently receives some 80% of the natural MAR.
 This reduction in flow has had a considerable impact on both mouth condition and water quality, due to the removal of base flows and floods, the reduced ability of water to dilute pollution and due to the increase in polluted return flows, storm water runoff and untreated sewage entering the estuary.
 The system is at present not functioning naturally, experiencing anomalous periods of prolonged mouth closure, and the natural flow regime has been modified to a large extent.
-The reduced flows have probably also altered the physical habitat of the estuary in that the depth and profile may have changed, and may also have affected the extent of flooding on the floodplain areas surrounding the estuary.
+The reduced flows have probably also altered the physical habitat of the estuary in that the depth and profile may have changed and may also have affected the extent of flooding on the floodplain areas surrounding the estuary.

-Mouth closure is impacting on water quality (exacerbated by elevated nutrient levels) and the development of hypersaline conditions; movements of estuary associated fish and invertebrates therefore reducing the highly valuable nursery function; significant loss of intertidal saltmarsh habitat and associated fauna; and infrastructure in, and use of, the holiday resort located adjacent to the mouth of the estuary (Uilenkraalsmond Holiday Resort).
-Importantly, the closed mouth status likely to be progressive or "self-reinforcing" due to progressive sediment build up in the estuary particularly in the mouth region thereby increasing the likelihood of future closure, thus effective mouth management is urgently required to restore the health of the Uilkraals River estuary.
-The Mouth Management Plan (MMP) must be accompanied by an approved Maintenance Management Plan (MaintMP).
+Mouth closure is possibly impacting on water quality (exacerbated by elevated nutrient levels) and the development of hypersaline conditions; movements of estuary associated fish and invertebrates therefore reducing the highly valuable nursery function; significant loss of intertidal saltmarsh habitat and associated fauna; and infrastructure in, and use of, the holiday resort located adjacent to the mouth of the estuary (Uilenkraalsmond Holiday Resort).
+Importantly, the closed mouth status likely to be progressive or "self-reinforcing" due to progressive sediment build up in the estuary particularly in the mouth region thereby increasing the likelihood of future closure, thus effective mouth management is required to restore the health of the Uilkraals River estuary.
+The estuary mouth management planning must culminate in an approved mouth Maintenance Management Plan (MMP).
+DFFE is the approval authority.

 The reduction in flows will also most likely have resulted in changes to the biota of the estuary.
 Primary productivity by microalgae will, for example, increase owing to increased nutrient inputs and a reduction in flushing of the estuary.
 Plants have also most likely been affected.
-The distribution of brackish reeds and sedges and submerged macrophytes such as eelgrass has probably diminished as a result of changes in salinity.
-Abundance and composition of fish and bird communities on the estuary are also likely to have changed as a result of changes in freshwater flow, salinity, habitat and food supplies.
+The distribution of brackish reeds and sedges and submerged macrophytes such as eelgrass has probably diminished because of changes in salinity.
+Abundance and composition of fish and bird communities on the estuary are also likely to have changed because of changes in freshwater flow, salinity, habitat and food supplies.